monojit18/GCPWorkshop/README-Ingress-to-GKE-2.md

 ### Conclusion

-This document tried to depict how micro-service backends residing within a GKE cluster can be exposed to the consumers in a Secure, Cost Effective and Performant way.
+This document tried to depict how micro-service backends residing within a GKE cluster can be exposed to the consumers in a Secure, Cost Effective and Performant way

 ## References